xmindltd/xmind-generator/README.md

 ## Interface

 The main component of an Xmind document is a `Workbook` object, which contains multiple mind maps.
-Each mind map is formed as a hierarchical tree structure consisting of a set of `Topic` objects as its nodes, where a `Root` object represents the root node as well as the containing mind map.
+Each mind map is formed as a hierarchical tree structure consisting of a set of `Topic` objects as its nodes, where a `RootTopic` object represents the root node as well as the containing mind map.

-The `Root` and `Topic` builders create nodes in the mind map structure.
-The `Root` builder specifically builds the root node, which connects to other nodes through the `children` method.
+The `RootTopic` and `Topic` builders create nodes in the mind map structure.
+The `RootTopic` builder specifically builds the root node, which connects to other nodes through the `children` method.

  ```javascript
 Workbook(